react-bootstrap/react-bootstrap/README.md

 To find the documentation for the latest **Bootstrap 4** compatible release, [go here](https://react-bootstrap.github.io) and for **Bootstrap 3** [go here](https://react-bootstrap-v3.netlify.app).

+### Migrating from Bootstrap 4 to Bootstrap 5

+If you would like to update React-Bootstrap within an existing project to use Bootstrap 5, please read our docs for **[migrating to React-Bootstrap V2](https://github.com/react-bootstrap/react-bootstrap/blob/master/www/src/pages/migrating.mdx)**.

 ### Migrating from Bootstrap 3 to Bootstrap 4

 If you would like to update React-Bootstrap within an existing project to use Bootstrap 4, please read our docs for **[migrating to React-Bootstrap V1](https://react-bootstrap.github.io/migrating/)**.